 And you want to talk about an exodus, by the way.

-Amazing data here from United Van Lines, all right.
+Amazing data here from United Van Lines, all right?

 And Bloomberg put this together, Bloomberg News.

-And people are now flooding into these following states Vermont, Idaho, Oregon, South Carolina.
+And people are now flooding into these following states, Vermont, Idaho, Oregon, South Carolina.

-Okay, when people are moving, are they moving to another town in their state?
+And this is what United Van Lines is showing that, okay, when people are moving, are they moving to another town in their state?

-No, they are getting the hell out of Dodge, and I mean way out of Dodge, because you can work from every anywhere now.
+I mean, way out of Dodge, because you can work from anywhere now.

 Think about this.

-I mean, you can do any kind of work without having to go into an office, because you know, you don't have to fax anything anymore.
+I mean, you can do any kind of work without having to go into an office because, you know, you don't have to fax anything anymore.

 The internet's probably just as good at home as it is in an office.

-And quite frankly, you could have these meetings now on Zoom or Cisco, whatever, and anywhere in the world with anybody any time without having to get the whole conference room thing going.
+And quite frankly, you could have these meetings now on Zoom or Cisco, whatever, and anywhere in the world with anybody anytime without having to get the whole conference room thing going.

-So if you could work from anywhere, why would you say in a city like New York, stay in a city like New York, where crime is going through the roof, you don't even feel safe walking down the street anymore, and you're paying a crap load to live there.
+So if you could work from anywhere, why would you say in a city like New York, stay in a city like New York where crime is going through the roof, you don't even feel safe walking down the street anymore, and you're paying a crapload to live there.

-So, not a good combination.
+So not a good combination.

-Expensive and not safe.
+Expensive and not safe?

 No thanks.